Fabiantjoeaon/portfolio-2020/src/markdown-pages/changeroo.md

 <div class="project--changeroo content__wrapper">
 <div class="content__left">

+### Collaboration

 The portal of this web app was decoupled from the web interface that provides the functionality that lets you visualise a Theory of Change, which was build by <a href="https://www.uncinc.nl/en/" target="_blank">Unc Inc</a>, whom I had to work with to manage some functionality.
 The portal was my full responsibility, so I had to make most programming design choices by myself, with the help and permission of my client.

 </div>
 <div class="content__right">

-I was responsible for:
+Some of my responsibilities were:

 - \- Communication and passing on user roles to the Web Interface through <a href="https://firebase.google.com/">Google Firebase</a>.
 - \- Registration and authentication (both local and with JWT for use with Firebase).
 - \- Managing stakeholders, organisations, and the data that is needed to create a Theory of Change.
-- \- Build the ToC Academy, a page where users could read in on how to use the application, and important papers regarding change.
-This was achieved using an external Wordpress website as a JSON API, pulling and converting this data in through my back-end, and then caching it with Redis.
+- \- Build the ToC Academy, a page where users could read in on how to use the application, and important papers regarding change, which was CMS-managed.

 </div>
 </div>